Paulo Roberto Falcão: Coaching career

-From 1990 to 1991, Falcão was the manager of the Brazil national team; he led the team to a second place finish at the 1991 Copa América, behind rivals Argentina.
+From 1990 to 1991, Falcão was the manager of the Brazil national team, leading the team to a second place finish at the 1991 Copa América, behind rivals Argentina.
 His second and longest coaching experience was with América from 1991 to 1993.
 He also coached Internacional in 1993.
-After a brief hiatus, in 1994, he was the manager of the Japan national team.
+After a brief hiatus, in 1994, he was appointed manager of the Japan national team.
 In April 2011, after 16 years without managing a club, he was signed by Internacional, replacing Celso Roth.
-He was then sacked in July, following three consecutive defeats in the Brazilian league.
+Following three consecutive defeats in the Brazilian league, he was sacked in July.

 In February 2012, Falcão returned into management, signing an eleven-month deal as head coach of Bahia.
 He only returned to coaching duties in September 2015, being appointed manager at Sport.

 Falcão returned to Internacional in July 2016, but was sacked after three losses and two draws, only one month later.
 On 17 November 2022, he joined Santos as a sporting coordinator.

 On 4 August 2023, Falcão left his role at Santos.